Combinatorial knot Floer homology and cyclic double branched covers: Introduction

-A simple calculation shows that the above definition is well-defined.
+A simple calculation shows that the value of $A(\x)$ in the above definition is well-defined (i.e. it is independent of the choice of the decomposition).

-Let $C$ be the $\Z_2$ vector space generated by $\SS$.
-Define a differential $\partial$ on $C$ by considering the coefficient of $\y$ in $\partial \x$ nonzero if and only if $\x, \y \in \SS$ agree along all but two vertical circles and there is a rectangle $R \in \RR$ whose lower-left and upper-right corners are in $\x$ and whose lower-right and upper-left corners are in $\y$, and which does not contain any $X$, $O$, or components of $\x$ in its interior.
+Let $C({\t G})$ be the $\Z_2$ vector space generated by $\S(\t G)$.
+Define a differential $\partial$ on $C({\t G})$ by setting a nonzero coefficient for $\y$ in $\partial \x$ if and only if $\x, \y \in \S(\t G)$ agree along all but two vertical circles and there is a rectangle $R \in \RR(\t G)$ whose lower-left and upper-right corners are in $\x$ and whose lower-right and upper-left corners are in $\y$, and which does not contain any components of $\x$ in its interior.
 We denote by $Rect(\x, \y)$ the set of such rectangles.